 I would be as honest and normal sounding as possible on your profile.
 When I used to be on there girls who had nice, sincere profiles were a big turnoff.
 Besides that, which is only gonna deter a few savvy trollers, you’re pretty much stuck.
 I would probably just pony up for and E-Harmony profile, which seems to be the only site that’s for people actually looking for a relationship.

-Anonymous asked: I can tie my labia lips in a square knot.
+Anonymous said: I can tie my labia lips in a square knot.
 Should I be worried?

 Bullshit, send a pic to the e-mail on the side bar.